Lucy Letby: Quality of the statistical evidence

 Several statisticians have criticised the prosecution's use of data.
-The prosecution have been accused of falling victim to the Texas sharpshooter fallacy and the prosecutor's fallacy.
-A shift chart shown to the jury, ostensibly placing Letby uniquely at the scene of every suspicious event, has been criticised on the grounds that the criteria for inclusion of incidents were unclear and likely biased, rendering it misleading.
-Critics highlight, for instance, that some deaths and other incidents were left out.
-It also excluded non-nursing staff members and did not provide context such as how often each nurse had worked over the period.
-Others have used data from across the NHS to argue that the cluster of deaths at the unit was not statistically anomalous.
-Alternative explanations for the spike in mortality have been posited.
+The prosecution has been accused of relying on reasoning comparable to the Texas sharpshooter fallacy and the prosecutor's fallacy.
+A shift chart presented to the jury, which appeared to place Letby at every suspicious incident, has been challenged on the grounds that the criteria for selecting incidents were unclear and potentially biased.
+Critics highlight, for instance, that some deaths and other incidents were left out, that non‑nursing staff were not included, and that the chart lacked contextual information such as relative shift frequency.
+Others have used wider NHS data to argue that the cluster of deaths at the unit was not statistically anomalous, and have proposed alternative explanations for the rise in mortality.

-During their investigation, Cheshire Police contacted Jane Hutton, an expert in medical statistics, and signed a consultancy agreement with her.
-However, the Crown Prosecution Service instructed the police to drop this line of inquiry and Hutton's planned analysis never took place.
-Since the conclusion of the trials, she has been among the experts vocal in criticising the prosecution's case, arguing that the evidence concerning data "does not hold water".
+During the investigation, Cheshire Police contacted Jane Hutton, a medical statistician, and signed a consultancy agreement with her.
+Before she could conduct her analysis, the police cancelled this agreement and line of inquiry, citing instructions from the Crown Prosecution Service.
+The CPS have since denied that they made any such instructions.
+After the trials, Hutton became one of the experts publicly critical of the statistical evidence, arguing that it "does not hold water".